isaacpitwa/css-animations/block-animations/README.md

-# css-animations
+# css-Block animations
-Includes basic css animations styles  with animations and transitions
+Includes basic css animations styles  with animations and transitions placed on block components of a webpage.
+These include landing pages, SVG, etc

+# Animations Included

-# Animation styles
+# Block Revealing Animation
-These can be found in the `/animations` folder

-# Transitions Styles
-These can be found in the `/transitions` folder

-# practical applications of transitions and animations
-These can be found in the `/applications` folder
+These can be found in the `/block-revealing-animation`  directory.
+Written in plain CSS and HTML